 Safety Certification.
 Construction equipment, electronic and electrical devices and other products that comply with US safety standards carry a mark denoting UL certification.
 Other countries follow different safety standards.
 For example, products that meet the requirements of the European Union carry the CE mark.
 When you bring machinery into any country, to avoid possible trouble, make sure it meets local standards and carries a mark to prove it.

 Insurance.
 When you load a container with $500,000 worth of machinery, and then that load gets damaged in transit, the last thing you want to hear is that the carrier will pay only $500 for the loss.
-Rates vary with the type of machinery, but the more your load is worth, the smarter it becomes to purchase your own marine cargo insurance.
+Rates vary with the type of machinery being shipped, but the more your load is worth, the smarter it becomes to purchase your own marine cargo insurance.

 Don’t have the skills?
 Call in the pros.